IDinsight/ask-a-question/docs/blog/posts/nginx-to-caddy.md

 to Caddy.
 Here are the benefits:

 1. It requests and refresh certs from Let's Encrypt.
-2. If your domain is localhost, it knows to issue it's own certificate.
+2. If your domain is localhost, it knows to issue its own certificate.
 3. A much smaller and simpler config file.
 4. You can use environment variables.